 Field training and research experiences can be defining moments in people's careers, especially in the earth and environmental sciences.
 This resource identifies some of the unique challenges introduced by field work, as well as additional resources on steps to take to create a safe, inclusive field experience for all.

 Responding to hostile behaviors requires a community effort and strong leadership to send a clear message that these types of behaviors are not acceptable.
-Here you will find strategies to address incidents when they happen through bystander intervention as well as resources for changing the culture so that these behaviors do not continue to be tolerated.
+Here you will find strategies to address incidents when they happen as well as resources for changing the culture so that these behaviors do not continue to be tolerated.